istio/tools/cmd/testlinter/README.md

 # testlinter

 testlinter applies different linter rules to test files according to their categories, based on file paths and names.
 It is run as part of the Istio pre-submit linter check.
-Whitelisting allows rule breaking exceptions, and temporarily opt-out.
+Allowlisting allows rule breaking exceptions, and temporarily opt-out.

 testlinter is based on [Checker](../README.md), and this package provides the [custom rules](rules) implementation.